CAIJ-UW/ATIP-OCR/README.md

 ```

 ### Step four: install Ghostscript using Homebrew
-*If you already have Homebrew installed on your computer, skip this step.
+*If you already have Ghostscript installed on your computer, skip this step.

 Download Ghostscript using Homebrew by entering the following command into your computer's Terminal:
 ```